PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 > &#10067; Items with question mark icon are questions that should be answered on the quiz

+Use the corresponding [quiz](https://docs.google.com/forms/d/e/1FAIpQLSfkJdW2cz8kurjB0n7M-WvFOaqfRCuY6OemWf6okQheGO5LMQ/viewform) that relates to the questions you will see inside this guide to test your knowledge!

 ## 1.3.
 Table of Contents

 - [1.
 VM-Series on AWS Gateway Load Balancer Lab](#1-vm-series-on-aws-gateway-load-balancer-lab)